pudly/schmopera-hugo/content/articles/the-met-s-at-home-gala.md

 But for a snoopy snoop like me, there were serious moments of charm with the _At-Home Gala_.
 We got little glimpses into these people's worlds - curated and tidied up for the occasion, I'm sure.
 Renée Fleming's airy living room, Nadine Sierra's foliage-filled space, and the delish kitchen of Diana Damrau and Nicolas Testé.
 It was fascinating to see which of these stage animals relish the virtual medium - not all of them did, I surmise.

-Now is no time to look down on feats like this one, because it really was an amazing
+Now is no time to look down on feats like this one, because it really was an amazing thing to witness.
+I wonder about a few things, though.
+Did the Met consider making this a ticketed event?
+I bet people would have paid for something like this, and the imperiled company could pocket a bit of fundraising - or even, (and here goes one of the more naïve things I've ever written) send the money back to the participating artists.

 * this is weird
 * the interest factor lies in how these guys are going to pull it off, because this is not their medium, not what they've trained for